Hz To Rad Sec Conversion

 Q1: Why use radians instead of degrees?

 Radians are a natural unit for measuring angles in mathematics and physics.
-They simplify many mathematical formulas, particularly in calculus and trigonometry, leading to more elegant and efficient calculations.
+That said, they simplify many mathematical formulas, particularly in calculus and trigonometry, leading to more elegant and efficient calculations.
 Using radians eliminates the need for conversion factors within many equations.

 Q2: Can I convert rad/sec back to Hz?